 At Cherokee Health Systems, we are proud to serve the youngest members of your family.
 We offer a wide-array of services for children and adolescents provided by professional and caring staff who are dedicated to the integrated model.
 This means that primary care physicians work alongside behavioral health clinicians to offer your child more holistic care.

 Primary medical care services are offered to newborns, children, and teenagers at most Cherokee Health Systems locations.
-These services include well-child visits, immunizations, diagnosis and treatment of acute illnesses, school and sports physicals, and diagnosis and treatment of chronic illnesses like asthma, allergies, and ADHD.
+These services include well-child visits, immunizations, diagnosis and treatment of acute illnesses, school and sports physicals, human papillomavirus infection (HPV) vaccines, and diagnosis and treatment of chronic illnesses like asthma, allergies, and ADHD.

 Integrated with primary care services, Cherokee Health Systems also offers behavioral health services to children and teens.
 Our pediatric behavioral health clinicians provide treatment for a number of behavioral conditions including ADHD, anxiety, depression, disruptive behavior problems, trauma, sleep problems, and self-management of obesity, asthma, and other chronic illnesses.

 Developmental psychologists at Cherokee Health Systems provide a wide-array of services for children, including evaluation and treatment of developmental delays, learning difficulties, attention deficit problems, social skills problems, and other conditions that affect children and their development.
 We also offer Individualized Education Plan (IEP) consultations for school-aged children attending public school.
-These services are currently offered at Center City, Talbott, and Dameron Avenue.
+These services are currently offered at Center City, Talbott, and Cherokee Mills.